 This course presents a survey of major concepts in Arabic language and culture and aims to develop students' knowledge of Modern Standard Arabic: both colloquial spoken language and the written script.
-It aims to have students critically examine both the language they use on a daily basis and the way this language interacts with local culture.
+This course aims to have students critically examine both the language they're using on a daily basis and the way this language interacts with local culture.
 To become familiar with Arabic, students will learn grammatical rules, vocabulary, structure, and methods of forming sentences.
 These linguistic rules will be tied to local cultural norms to give students a broader understanding of their everyday lives in Jordan and Jordanian society as a whole.
 Thus, not only does the course aim to have students use Arabic to express themselves in daily life, but also to develop students' understanding of Arabic culture through different applications of the language.
-The 3-credit course will be held over 45 academic hours.
+The 6-credit course will be held over 90 academic hours.
+Classes will meet five days per week, three hours a day.